My Products

 Caution

-The x-ncp-apigw-timestamp value of the request header and timestamp of StringToSign must be identical.
+The x-ncp-apigw-timestamp value of the request headers and timestamp of StringToSign must be identical.

 Note

-• URL used for signature does not include domains.
+• The URL used for the signature does not include domains.

 • Use \n for a newline character.

-Create a StringToSign appropriate for your request, encrypt it with your secret key and the HmacSHA256 algorithm, and encode it with Base64.
+Create a StringToSign appropriate for your request, encrypt it with SecretKey and the HmacSHA256 algorithm, and encode it with Base64.
 This value is used as x-ncp-apigw-signature-v2.

 The following are sample codes for each code type.